noamperez/dog_breed_classifier/README.md

 | 3     | 0.428763   | 0.471445   | 0.141197   | 11:20|
 | 4     | 0.375453   | 0.450840   | 0.138938   | 11:21|

+When experimenting with other data augmentation methods or alternative models, it didn't yield significant improvements.
 Then, I saved the model in a pickle file
 ```python
 learn.export('breed_detector_2.pkl')